randofan/MyCalendar/reports/week4.md

 ## David
 ### Old Goals
-1.
+1. Revise the project proposal to follow given use case template.
+2. Determine risks.
 ### Issues
-- What you did:
-- What worked:
+- What you did: revised project proposal to include improved information and set up the Git repository.
+Added an issue to the repository.
+- What worked: successfully revised project proposal and set up the repository + shared it with team members.
-- What you learned:
+- What you learned: I learned how to make an issue.
-- Where you had trouble:
+- Where you had trouble: no trouble.
-- Where you are stuck:
+- Where you are stuck: there's nothing we're stuck on.
 ### New Goals
-1.
+1. Read Chrome extension documentation and follow setup tutorial for "estimated read time" (follows similar requirements to our project).

 ## Saket
 ### Old Goals